 Look around at the wide selection of unique Lord Howe souvenirs and gifts

-Coral Cafe is now open seven days for breakfast and Lunch, great choice and best price, located in the visitor centre and museum.
+Coral Cafe is open 6 days 10:00am – 2:00pm for breakfast and lunch, great choice and best price, located in the visitor centre and museum.
+Closed Saturday.
 No booking necessary.

 Services and Facilities